 Or side to side:

-Looking for more freedom still?
+Looking for more freedom?
 You’ll need to rasterize the layer.

 Over in the Layers panel, right-click on the text layer.
 Then choose Rasterize Type from the menu that appears.